 Description:

 This screen is used to create the departmental demand request for any good.
-Demand can either be generate directly from this screen or user can also generate demand by Departmental Stock Screen.
-Direct Requisition check will only viewed when store is selected from departments.
+Demand can either be generate directly from this screen or user can also generate demand by Departmental Stock Screen. as shown or reference?
+Direct Requisition check will only avaiable when a store is creating a demand.

-If any store want to update its inventory, then its direct requisition will make by this screen, instead of making demand first.

-And if store wants to make a demand then it should uncheck Direct Requisition check (placed at the bottom of the screen).
+Function of Direct Requisition If store creates a demand for inventory items, then store can select the Direct Requisition check box.
+After approval from HOT it will directly go to the requisition creation screen.

 Functional Information

-System will pick respective department.
+System will pick assigned department.
 If user is assigned multiple department then user can select the department form the Drop-down list.

-User will add the Description for demand from the description combo.
+User will add the Description or can select the most commonly used description from the same dropdown..

 User can specify the Reason of demand, if necessary this field is not mandatory.